Created for parents by parents

 Would you like to hear the voices of other families?

-The Florida Outreach Project team includes two Family Specialists:
+The Florida Outreach Project team includes a Family Education Specialist and a Family Engagement Coordinator:

 Shelly Voelker and Pam Kissoondyal

-Both Shelly and Pam are the parents of children with disabilities who have extensive training and experience working with children and families affected by deaf-blindness and other disabilities.
-Shelly and Pam are available to answer your questions, listen to your concerns, make suggestions, and recommend resources.
+Shelly is the parent of two sons with deaf-blindness, physical, and developmental disabilities.
+Pam is also the parent of children with disabilities.
+Both Shelly and Pam have extensive training and experience working with children and families affected by deaf-blindness and other disabilities.
+They are eager to answer your questions, listen to your concerns, make suggestions, and recommend resources.

 Family Resources